×

 All about Epidosite and Blueschist Properties

 Know all about Epidosite and Blueschist properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Epidosite belongs to Igneous Rocks while Blueschist belongs to Metamorphic Rocks.Texture of Epidosite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Blueschist is Foliated.
 Epidosite appears Dull and Soft and Blueschist appears Dull and Banded.
-The luster of Epidosite is not available while that of Blueschist is dull.
+The luster of Epidosite is while that of Blueschist is dull.
 Epidosite is available in black, brown, light to dark grey colors whereas Blueschist is available in blue, bluish - grey, purple, shades of blue colors.
 The commercial uses of Epidosite are commemorative tablets, creating artwork and that of Blueschist are cemetery markers, commemorative tablets, creating artwork, curling, tombstones.